-Whether your roof was damaged in a storm, or its just time to replace your old roof, there comes a time where you need to choose the material for your new roof.
+Whether your roof was damaged in a storm, or it’s just time to replace your old roof, there comes a time where you need to choose the material for your new roof.
 There are many more options for roofing materials that homeowners may not even know about, so we’re going to go through some of the best to choose from.

 Long ago are the days of “do you want clay, asphalt, or concrete tiles?”
 While asphalt shingles are by far the most common, there are WAY more roofing materials on the market – each bringing distinct pros and cons.
 There are now an astounding amount of alternatives to the basic roofing materials of the olden days.
 Mixing function, fit, style, and durability – advanced roofing materials can give you the exact aesthetic you’re looking for while meeting every need for your home.